olegbugaenko/eaters/docs/api-reference.md

 - `baseDamage` — melee damage inflicted when units collide with the brick.
 - `brickKnockBackDistance` / `brickKnockBackSpeed` — knock-back tuning.
 - `physicalSize` — collision radius for targeting.
-- `hitExplosionType` / `destroyExplosionType` — identifiers for explosion
+- `damageExplosion` / `destructionExplosion` — references to explosion effects
-  effects to spawn on damage and destruction.
+  with optional radius overrides.
 These values are consumed by `BricksModule` and resolved by `ExplosionModule`.

 ## Interaction flow summary

 1. A unit attacks a brick through `PlayerUnitsModule`.
-2. `BricksModule.applyDamage` reduces health and (if configured) calls `ExplosionModule.spawnExplosionByType` with the hit or destroy effect.
+2. `BricksModule.applyDamage` reduces health and (if configured) calls `ExplosionModule.spawnExplosionByType` with the damage or destruction effect.
 3. `ExplosionModule` creates a wave scene object and optional particle emitter that the renderer animates automatically.
 4. `BricksModule` updates bridge statistics so UI counters stay in sync.